 - Keep medicines in a safe place where children cannot reach them - Keep the injection ampoules in the fridge in their original packaging.
 They should be taken out of the fridge and kept at room temperature for giving the injections.
-They will keep at room temperature for up to two weeks. - If you are using the multi-dose vial, you should also keep this in the fridge but take it out an hour before giving an injection so it reaches room temperature.
+They will keep at room temperature for up to two weeks. - If you are using the multi-dose vial, you should also keep this in the fridge.
+Once in use the vials can be kept at room temperature for up to two weeks.
 Do not use this vial more than 10 times. - If you forget to give your child a dose and it is within a few hours of when the dose was due, give it as soon as you remember.
-Otherwise, do not give this dose but wait until the next dose is due.
-Do not give a double dose. - If your doctor decides that your child should stop having these injections or they pass the expiry date, return any remaining vials or ampoules to your pharmacist.
+Otherwise, monitor your child's blood glucose levels and ask advice from the team. - If your doctor decides that your child should stop having these injections or they pass the expiry date, return any remaining vials or ampoules to your pharmacist.
 Do not flush them down the toilet or throw them away.

-Useful number

-GOSH switchboard: 020 7405 9200

-Pharmacy department: 020 7829 8680

-Pharmacy Medicines Information: 020 7829 8608

-Endocrinology Clinical Nurse Specialist : ext 0360 or bleep 1016
+Useful number GOSH switchboard: 020 7405 9200 Pharmacy Medicines Information: 020 7829 8608 Endocrinology Clinical Nurse Specialist: ext 0360 or bleep 1016

-Compiled by the Pharmacy and Endocrinology departments in collaboration with the Child and Family Information Group www.gosh.nhs.uk

-Great Ormond Street Hospital for Children NHS Foundation Trust Great Ormond Street London WC1N 3JH
+Compiled by the Pharmacy and Endocrinology departments in collaboration with the Child and Family Information Group Great Ormond Street Hospital for Children NHS Foundation Trust, Great Ormond Street, London WC1N 3JH www.gosh.nhs.uk